Uniquely optimal codes of low complexity are symmetric: Examples and partial results

 \subsubsection{Testing conjectures}

 By virtue of their translation symmetry, Conjecture~\ref{conj.1} necessarily holds for any unicorn sequence of lattice codes.
+(Of course, Conjecture~\ref{conj.1} remains unproven even for the flat torus $\mathbb{R}^2/A_2$ since there may be unicorn sequences consisting of non-lattice codes.)
 In order to obtain such a unicorn sequence, we must avoid nonuniqueness as in Figure~\ref{fig.lattice}.
 Let $N':=\{1, 3, 4, 9, 12, 16, 25, \ldots\}$ denote the positive integers for which (i) no prime factor is $1\bmod3$ and (ii) every prime factor that is $2\bmod3$ has even multiplicity (OEIS A230781).
 These are precisely the squared radii of circles centered at the origin that intersect $\overline{A}_2$ at exactly $6$ points; see p.~112 of~\cite{ConwayS:13}.
 This sequence yields the following:

 \begin{lemma} For every $n\in N'$, the optimal code in $\mathbb{R}^2/A_2$ of size $n$ is unique up to isometry. \end{lemma}

 \begin{proof} Consider any optimal code $C\subseteq\mathbb{R}^2/A_2$ of size $n\in N'$, and fix $z_0\in \overline{A}_2$ with $\|z_0\|_2^2=n$.
 Since $N'\subseteq N(A_2)$, there exists a lattice code in $\mathbb{R}^2/A_2$ of size $n$ by Lemma~\ref{lem.dilated lattices}, and so $C$ must be a lattice code up to isometry by Lemma~\ref{eq.lattice codes opt}.
 In particular, there exists $T\in\operatorname{CO}(2)$ such that $C=(TA_2)/A_2$ up to isometry.
 Let $R$ denote reflection about the $x$-axis.
 Since $RA_2=A_2$, we also have $C=(TRA_2)/A_2$ up to isometry, meaning $T$ has positive determinant without loss of generality.
 Put $z:=T^{-1}e_1\in \overline{A}_2$ and recall from the proof of Lemma~\ref{lem.dilated lattices} that $\|z\|_2^2=|TA_2:A_2|=n$.
 Then $z$ must reside in the orbit $\{U^kz_0:k\in\{0,\ldots,5\}\}$, where $U$ denotes rotation by $\pi/3$ radians.
 Take $T_0$ to be the unique member of $\operatorname{CO}(2)$ with positive determinant that maps $z_0$ to $e_1$.
 Then $T_0=TU^k$ for some $k$, and since $T_0A_2=TU^kA_2=TA_2$ (by the symmetry of $A_2$), it follows that $C=(T_0A_2)/A_2$ up to isometry. \end{proof}